Regular readers may remember that last year, I was lucky enough to sign with the Jacinta Di Mase agency.

 There’s a lot of discussion about how to get a literary agent and whether having an agent is a necessary thing for an author, especially in Australia.

-Well, in my case, I can officially say YES.
-I think it’s a fabulous thing.
-And having Danielle on my team certainly helped this book find the right publisher.
+Well, in this case, having an agent certainly helped this book find the right publisher.